-7 The Current Capital Programme 2018/19 - 2022/23
+7 The Current Capital Programme 2019/20 - 2023/24

-- 7.1 A copy of the current 5-year Capital Programme can be found on the Council's website and the latest update to the Capital Programme is being reported to Cabinet at this meeting in a separate report.
-The programme covers the following key areas:
+- 7.1 A copy of the current 5 year Capital Programme can be found on the Council's website and the latest update to the Capital Programme was reported to Cabinet at November 2019.
+The current programme covers the following key areas and major schemes:

+- Area schemes & General Fund Schemes

 - Investment Properties

-- Area schemes & General Fund Schemes
+- Kirkby Leisure Centre

+- Purchase of Vehicles

 - Housing Revenue Schemes

+- Decent Homes schemes

+- o New Build and acquisitions of affordable housing

+- o Davies Avenue Scheme affordable housing

 - 7.2 In assessing what schemes are included in the Capital Programme, the Council will ensure all schemes are properly appraised and prioritised through a scoring matrix as agreed by Council.
 This appraisal process will take account of the key criteria set out in this Strategy.